• Skip to primary navigation

 • “Adding a little white vinegar can help prevent mold.”
 Source

-• “Give everything [jars and other equipment] a good cleaning of course (I just run my stuff through the dishwasher first, some people will use a sanitizer like star san).”
+• "Give everything [jars and other equipment] a good cleaning, of course (I just run my stuff through the dishwasher.
+First, some people will use a sanitizer like star san)."
 Source

 You can also prevent mold by placing your kombucha in the right area.
-If your kombucha mixture is sitting right next to the trash can, you are bound to get some airborne mold spores in there.
-Mold spores can also come from unwashed fruits and vegetables, or other nearby kombucha or fermentation mixtures.
+If your kombucha mixture is sitting right next to the trash can, you will get some airborne mold spores there.

 If you are brewing with a plastic jar and consistently get infections, it is possible that the container has some minor scratches and is harboring contaminants.